-The Almost Home program provides safe, comfortable living space with trained and compassionate staff for up to six mothers with children--on average 20 people.
-Families are provided private rooms and bathrooms.
-All of our moms are working, in school, or in training.
+The Almost Home program operates from our Barber Street location and our ARCH Village location on North Avenue.
+This program provides safe, comfortable living space with trained and compassionate staff for up to 6 mothers with children at Barber and 9 Families with children at our ARCH Village.
+Families are provided private spaces at both locations and all of our parents are working, in school, or in training.
 JobTREC (Job Training, Referral, Education, and Case Management) assists Almost Home clients in overcoming barriers to employment.
 JobTREC works with clients on resumes, interviewing, and job-seeking skills, as well as financial assistance for transportation, uniforms, and training certifications.

 Going Home includes a rehousing program and a homeless prevention program that provide case management, budgeting training, rental and utility assistance to homeless families ready for permanent housing.
 We provide scaled support, with clients gradually increasing their level of responsibility until they are fully independent.

 A financial education program, All My Money offers group classes and one-on-one counseling and resources to persons experiencing or at risk of homelessness.
 We work with clients on budgeting and savings skills, opening bank accounts, accessing and understanding credit history, and other skills that lead to financial literacy and stability.

 AAHS has recently secured funding to begin a Human Trafficking Victim Services program for foreign born survivors of labor and sex trafficking.
 Future plans include expanding the program to include domestic survivors as well.
 These individuals have been displaced from their homes through coercion and/or fraud; AAHS provides housing and support services as they recover from trauma, stabilize and return to independence.